zepez/capitol-news/README.md

 To do
   - Customizable env variables
     - Endpoint to send content
-    - Port
-    - Cron invterval
+    - Generate slug
-  - Cron set up
-  - Customizable timeframe?
+    - Generate id